Emaasit/learning-rstan/README.md

 ## Preparing the data
 Stan accepts data as a list.
 It's encouraged to read in the data from a file rather than to directly enter the numbers in the R script.

-Incase your data contains more variables not declared in the data block of the Stan model, Stan function will ignore them.
+RStan will only read variables declared in the data block of the Stan model.
+Incase your data contains more variables not declared in the data block, Stan function will ignore them.

 An element in the input list should be numeric data.
 For example *factor* type in R is not supported as data element for RStan.
 Factors must be converted to integers using **as.integer()**.